 What is a malaria test?

-What are the uses of malaria test?
+What are the uses of malaria blood tests?

-Malaria tests are used to determine the presence of malaria disease.
+used to determine the presence of malaria disease.
 Malaria can be cured if it is diagnosed and treated early.
 Malaria, if left untreated, can cause life-threatening consequences such as renal failure, liver failure, and internal bleeding.

 If you reside in or have recently gone to a malaria-endemic area and have malaria symptoms, you may require this test.
 The majority of patients will get symptoms within 10 or 14 days of being bitten by an infected insect.
-However, symptoms might occur as quickly as seven days after the infection or as late as a year afterward.
+However, symptoms might occur as quickly as seven days after the infection or as late as a year afterwards.
 Malaria symptoms are similar to the flu in the early stages of illness and may include:

 Symptoms in the latter stages of infection are more severe and may include: